Guest Checkout vs. Customer Accounts: The Ultimate eCommerce Question, Answered

-The immediate natural consequence of having a guest checkout option is having a lot fewer email addresses in your marketing database.
+The immediate natural consequence of having a guest checkout option is having a lot fewer email addresses in your data management system.
 As such, this also brings along a smaller Retention Rate (without all those marketing emails, fewer and fewer will return just because they bought from you once).

 The way to counterattack that consequence is to incentivize people to still leave you their email address, even if they don’t register.
 Things like